PEDAGOGY AND AUTO-PEDAGOGY

 3. this is a shift to the extended first finger (see First Finger Arpeggio Shifts With Extensions)

-See the following pages of examples of “repertoire-based-exercises” taken from (and intended for) various “difficult bits” of the cello repertoire.
+We could, like Sevcik, make (devise, invent) countless pages of repertoire-based exercises taken from (and intended for) various “difficult bits” of the cello repertoire.

 PEDAGOGICAL ORDER = CHRONOLOGICAL ORDER?